DespairC/SimpleDB/course-info-2021/lab2.md

-In this lab assignment, you will write a set of operators for SimpleDB to implement table modifications (e.g., insert and delete records), selections, joins, and aggregates.
-These will build on top of the foundation that you wrote in Lab 1 to provide you with a database system that can perform simple queries over multiple tables.
+In this lab assignment, you will write a set of operators for SimpleDB to implement table modifications (e.g., insert and delete records), selections, joins, and aggregates（总计）.
+These will build on top of the foundation（基础）that you wrote in Lab1 to provide you with a database system that can perform simple queries over multiple tables.

 Additionally, we ignored the issue of buffer pool management in Lab 1: we have not dealt with the problem that arises when we reference more pages than we can fit in memory over the lifetime of the database.
 In Lab 2, you will design an eviction policy to flush stale pages from the buffer pool.

 You do not need to implement transactions or locking in this lab.